 YF: Sounds like my hammer.
 Get’s out, and I’ll spend half a day hunting it.
 Usually, it’s laying somewhere in knee-high grass, but one time I found it over in my neighbor’s front yard, hanging on some shrubbery.

 OF: Some ole hammers are more trouble than they’re worth.
 Yep, it’s best to load the ornery ones up and consign them at a junk sale.
 Had one hammer I never could trust around a nail–a finger nail, that is.
-Turn your head for just a spit-second, and it’d take direct aim for your thumb.
+Turn your head for just a split-second, and it’d take direct aim for your thumb.
 I finally lost a thumb nail to it, and that’s when I said enough is enough.
 Yep, hardly anything meaner than an old claw hammer.

 YF: Yeah, my granddeddy once got gored in the backside by a claw hammer.
 Really, he sat on it accidentally, but he said it had the same effect.